-Size: 2.4 linear ft. (partially microfilmed on 2 reels)
+Size: 2.4 Linear feet, (partially microfilmed on 2 reels)

 Summary: Correspondence; photographs; a biographical sketch; writings; minutes and reports of various art organizations; material relating to Thomas Casilear Cole; exhibition catalogs; clippings; and printed material.